arduino/docs-content/content/hardware/09.mega/shields/giga-display-shield/tutorials/drawing-basics/basic-draw.md

 ## Downloading the Library and Core

 Make sure the latest GIGA Core is installed in the Arduino IDE. **Tools > Board > Board Manager...**.
 Here you need to look for the **Arduino Mbed OS Giga Boards** and install it.
-Now you have to install the library needed for the IMU.
-Go to **Tools > Manage libraries..**, search for **ArduinoGraphics** and install it.
+Now you have to install the library needed for the graphical display features.
+To do this, go to **Tools > Manage libraries..**, search for **ArduinoGraphics** and install it.

 ## Using Draw Feature in a Sketch